 American History is designed to enhance the student's awareness of the many forces that have shaped the patterns of American history from Pre-Columbian times through the Civil War.
 The course draws upon the disciplines of geography, economics, sociology and political science to emphasize the themes of history and the underlying concepts that unify historical events.
 It is organized on a chronological basis to help give the students a sense of time and continuity.
 Content reading, writing and map skills are an integral part of the curriculum.
-Instructional technology will be infused throughout this course, including tools such as back channeling chats, Wikispaces, educational alternate reality games, online animations, Discovery Education M assessments and streaming video to further engage students in the learning process.
+Instructional technology will be infused throughout this course, including tools such as back channeling chats, Wikispaces, educational alternate reality games, online animations, Discovery EducationTM assessments and streaming video to further engage students in the learning process.

-- Criteria for Recommendation: 1.
-A rubric based on assessment scores, grades in current courses, teacher recommendations with regard to work ethic, and scores on guizzes and tests will be utilized to appropriately place students in honors and advanced courses. - 2.
-If parents wish to have their child enrolled in a more rigorous course, the student must obtain the appropriate form from the guidance office for review and approval by the principal. - 3.
-If parents believe their son or daughter can be successful in the more rigorous level of a course, parents may petition the principal to schedule against the recommendation formulated by the rubric.
+- 2. If parents wish to have their child enrolled in a more rigorous course, the student must obtain the appropriate form from the guidance office for review and approval by the principal. - 3.
+If parents believe their child can be successful in the more rigorous level of a course, parents may petition the principal to schedule against the recommendation formulated by the rubric.